Let's Eat: a community for and by autistic students

-The community Iets Eten was founded in 2019 by Gerard van Wolferen (retired HKU lecturer, researcher, and former autism ambassador) and Claudia van den Hoeven (autism specialist).
+The community Let's Eat (in Dutch: Iets Eten) was founded in 2019 by Gerard van Wolferen (retired HKU lecturer, researcher, and former autism ambassador) and Claudia van den Hoeven (autism specialist).
 Today, more than seventy students from different programmes (both bachelor’s and master’s) are members of the community, including alumni with autism.
-Since September 2021, an average of five in-person meetings have been held per academic year.
+Since September 2021, about five in-person meetings per academic year are organised.
 Students themselves propose topics such as studying with autism and relaxation, the strengths of autism, over- and understimulation, autism and food, or the art of autism.
-Each meeting begins informally with soup and sandwiches; before an experience expert or guest speaker shares insights and sparks a conversation with the group.
+Each meeting begins informally with soup and sandwiches; before an experience expert or guest speaker shares insights and sparks a conversation within the group.

 Inclusive higher arts education